Prague Castle

 Summer Season: 9 AM to 5 PM

-- Gothic Architecture: Explore the stunning Gothic architecture of the cathedral.
-It is a true masterpiece that took the expertise of several architects to be built.
+• Gothic architecture: Explore the Gothic style St. Vitus Cathedral architecture, a true masterpiece that took the expertise of several architects to be built.

 Immerse yourself in the mesmerizing beauty of St. Vitus Cathedral's stained glass windows.
 These kaleidoscopic works of art depict biblical scenes and saints, flooding the interior with a glorious array of hues.
 Witness the interplay of light and color that creates a truly enchanting ambiance.